Comparison

 Vellum AI and Gumloop both build AI workflows, but for completely different audiences.
 Vellum is a developer platform for teams embedding AI into their products.
 Gumloop is a no-code visual builder for non-technical business users.
 This is how they compare.

-Vellum AI is a developer-focused LLMOps platform.
-It has strong prompt management, evaluation tooling, and versioning for production AI deployments inside a product.
+Vellum AI was a developer-focused LLMOps platform (as of early 2026, before its June 2026 pivot to a personal AI assistant).
+It had strong prompt management, evaluation tooling, and versioning for production AI deployments inside a product.

 Gumloop is a visual no-code workflow builder.
 Business users can build AI automations on a canvas without code.

-Vellum is a tool for engineers.
+Vellum was a tool for engineers, as of early 2026.
 Gumloop is a tool for everyone else.

 Prompt management: first-class tooling for iterating, versioning, and comparing prompts.